sunnyagaskar/Docker/Java/flighsapp/README.md

 # Flightsapp

-This is a sample API for fligths of a Spring Boot dockerized app which supports serverless function deployment :
+This is a sample API for fligths on a Spring Boot dockerized Java app which supports serverless function deployment :

 ```docker build -t flightsapp .```